executablebooks/sphinx-book-theme/docs/content/launch.md

 ## Lightning Studio

-To add [Ligthning Studio](https://lightning.ai) links to your page, add the following configuration:
+To add [Lightning Studio](https://lightning.ai) links to your page, add the following configuration:

 ```python